SensoftInc/spidar-sdk/docs/nic.rst

    * - Returns
      - List of sub resources
    * - Supported methods
-     - * GET: Read the version and serial number information from the NIC
+     - * GET: Retrieve a list of devices and resources

 .. toctree::